 Yes, there are drugs in your drinking water.
 According to a 2016 review carried out by researchers at Anglia Ruskin University in Cambridge, “current drinking water treatments cannot completely remove some drugs of abuse.”

-Trace levels of compounds, they added, “have the potential to bioaccumulate and be toxic to humans.”
+Trace levels of compounds “have the potential to bioaccumulate and be toxic to humans.”

 So which pharmaceuticals are we talking about here?
 At a glance they include antibiotics, psychoactive substances like benzoylecgonine (the metabolised form of cocaine), painkillers such as ibuprofen and paracetamol, beta-blockers, ACE inhibitors, dishwasher detergent chemicals, even tranquillisers.

 The situation isn’t much better Stateside: a review published in February 2017 found a staggering 118 pharmaceuticals in drinking water samples from 25 treatment plants.

 Perhaps the largest concern is the soup effect.
 Traces of this pharmaceutical drug laced with traces of that, mixed with synthetic hormones, microplastic fibres, bacteria, protozoa and heavy metals equals…what exactly?
 We simply do not know.

 A brew not naturally intended for human consumption, of that we can be sure.
 And we cannot rule out that this bizarre concoction is interacting with the medication we’re intentionally taking, compromising its efficacy or causing adverse symptoms.